A Guide to the Architectural Woodwork Standards

 Considerations and Techniques for Wood Finishing

-Section 5 of the Standards pertains to shop and field finishing of architectural woodwork, all of which provide protection for the wood as well as points to consider when you’re selecting a finishing system.
+AWI continues to recognize Section 5 of the Architectural Woodwork Standards as it pertains to shop and field finishing of architectural woodwork, all of which provide protection for the wood as well as points to consider when you’re selecting a finishing system.
 Thirteen finishing systems are outlined, along with detailed considerations and techniques, compliance requirements, application rules, and methods of testing.

 An architectural woodworking finish is traditionally used as a way of enhancing or changing the natural beauty of the wood.
 Another clear purpose and benefit is that a good quality finish provides protection from damage to the wood by moisture, contaminants and general handling.
 Woodworkers will know that woodworking finishes are more than just the general perception of a quick final polish.
 But do you know what all your options are for types of finish, and how to explain the perception of woodworking finishes versus the reality?

-The Architectural Woodwork Standards for 2019 have been updated and enhanced to include a new section entitled “AWI 0620 – Finish Carpentry/Installation”.
-This section includes the installation requirements previously under “Compliance Requirements” in the below sections:
+In 2019 the Architectural Woodwork Institute changed the way it recognizes the Architectural Woodwork Standards and has developed a subset section entitled “ANSI/AWI 0620 – Finish Carpentry/Installation”.
+This section includes the installation requirements under “Compliance Requirements” in the following sections of the current 2nd Edition of AWS (2014):

 Find More on End-to-End Matching vs Sequence Matching in Wood Veneers.Learn About Matching